vv01f/eidolon/README.md

 ##Introduction

-A image gallery service written in Haskell as a yesod webapp
+A image gallery service written in Haskell as a yesod webapp.

-**Warning: This is still in early development and not to be used productively**
+Visit the test instance at [eidolon.nek0.eu][eidolon]

 ##Installation